 Garlic adds depth and flavour to almost anything.
-From Italian to Chinese cooking, garlic can be found all across the culinary globe, humming along in the background of everything from kebabs to curries to Bolognese.
+From Italian to Chinese cooking, it's one ingredient that seems to be popular around the world, appearing in everything from meat marinades to dips, curries and pasta dishes.

-We’ve rounded up some of our most garlicky recipes that put the bulb centrestage.
-Just maybe invest in some chewing gum for afterwards…
+We’ve rounded up some of our most garlicky recipes that put the tasty bulb at centre stage.
+Just remember to invest in some chewing gum for afterwards…

 How to cook and eat garlic

-Raw garlic has a strong, pungent taste that works well with acidic fruits and vegetables such as fresh tomatoes and lemon.
-Add thin slices to fresh salads alongside a sharp, citrus dressing for a burst of undeniable flavour magic.
+Raw garlic has a strong, pungent taste that works particularly well with acidic fruits and vegetables, like fresh tomatoes and lemon.
+Add a little crushed garlic to a citrus dressing, for a punchy, flavourful salad.

-Frying garlic gives the clove a slightly milder flavour, but retains its bite.
-Crush or finely chop cloves then fry off quickly at a low to medium heat if you want the flavour to run through the dish without overpowering more delicate ingredients.
+Frying garlic will tone down the flavour a little – crush or finely chop a clove or two before adding to your pan at a low to medium heat, if you want the flavour to run through the dish without overpowering more delicate ingredients.

 Roasting whole garlic cloves gives them a creamy texture and sweet, mellow nuttiness.
 Keep them in their skins to stop the outer flesh from burning and turning bitter.